Delphinoid/futurism-setup/README.md

 ```
 https://www.mongodb.org/dl/win32/
 ```
 Any version <= 2.6 should be compatible with the Node.js MongoDB driver that Futurism uses, but only version 2.2.7 has been tested.
+When it has downloaded, extract the binaries from the archive.

 With that done, we can configure MongoDB.
-First, start run the following command to set up the database directory:
+First, run the following command to set up the database directory:
 ```
 sudo mkdir -p /data/db
 ```